 Subsequent events are events or transactions that occur after the statement of financial position date, but before financial statements are available to be issued.
 Recognized subsequent events are events or transactions that provide additional evidence about conditions that existed at the statement of financial position date, including the estimates inherent in the process of preparing financial statements.
+Nonrecognized subsequent events are events that provide evidence about conditions that the statement of financial statements.
 Nonrecognized subsequent events are events that provide evidence about conditions that did not exist at the statement of financial position date, but arose after that date.
 Management has evaluated subsequent events through November 5, 2019, the date the financial statements were available to be issued.